What Is Passive Investing?

-First thing that comes to people’s mind when they hear of the word passive investing is real estate most of the time.
-Yet, anyone who has owned an apartment or rental home knows that there is no such thing.
+In most instances, when people hear of the word passive investing, the first thing that comes into their minds is real estate.
+But there’s no such thing, which is something that any apartment or rental home will attest.
 You need to collect rent, do repairs to the property, pay taxes and the list goes on.
-And for this to happen, it needs work.
-It’s then common to think that it’s really vital to become hands-on with regards to retirement investment.
+All of this is equivalent to work.
+It is then common to think that it is really vital to be hands-on when it comes to retirement investment.

 Number 1.
-Owning markets – when talking about stock price, a passive investor isn’t bothered with the performance of a particular company over the other.
-If it is a well capitalized firm and is represented in broad index, the secret is to own it as well as all its peers.
+Owning markets – a passive investor is not concerned with the performance of a particular company over the other with regards to stock price.
+Say that it’s a well capitalized company and represented in broad index at the same time, the secret is to own it and all its peers.

 Number 2.
-Own asset classes – there are many people who fixate on stock market but, a powerful portfolio contains private and public bonds, foreign equities, foreign debt and real estate.
-It isn’t the same thing as owning stocks even over in the long run while doing comparison of your gains.
+Own asset classes – a really powerful portfolio has to contain private and public bonds, foreign equities, foreign debt and real estate but it is contrary to what others do as they fixate themselves on stock market.
+As you are doing comparison of your gains, it isn’t the same thing as owning stocks even for a long period of time.

 Number 3.
 Rebalancing – it’s set by the trading dictum to sell high and buy low.
-Yet, that is almost impossible to do consistently.
-In most instances, the big wins are being cancelled by losses, leaving small investors and 8 out of 10 big investors behind the market get average.
+It is nearly impossible to do so consistently.
+Most of the time, the big wins are cancelled by losses, which leaves the small investors and 8 out of 10 big investors behind the market get average.
 Rather, sell gainers because they’re rising and using money to buy back decliners.
-Rebalancing helps a lot in gaining extra 1.5 percent over stock market alone.
+Rebalancing can help a lot in gaining extra 1.5 percent over stock market alone.

 Number 5.
 Compounding – do you have to sell your investments at the right time?
-Actually not if you would steadily rebalance and shift your portfolio gradually into a holding that’s more conservative as you age.
-Going to cash in the markets isn’t actually a good timing rather, it is an inclination of panic and a sign that you should not be investing at all.
+Well not, if you steadily rebalance and shift your portfolio gradually to a more conservative holding as you’re aging.
+Going to cash in markets is not actually a right timing rather, it’s a sign of panic and a sign that you should not be investing at all.